Kim Petras discography

-German singer Kim Petras has released two studio albums, two mixtapes, one compilation album, one demo album, four extended plays (EPs), 22 singles (including seventeen as featured artist), and eighteen promotional singles.
+German singer Kim Petras has released three studio albums, two mixtapes, one compilation album, five extended plays (EPs), 28 singles (including seventeen as featured artist), and eighteen promotional singles.
 Petras began releasing several promotional singles from 2008 to 2014.
 Petras's debut single "I Don't Want It at All" was released in 2017 and reached the top 60 on Billboards Dance Club Songs chart, as would her 2018 single "Heart to Break".
-The singer premiered her second extended play Turn Off the Light, Vol. 1 on 1 October 2018, charting on the US Independent and Heatseekers Albums charts.
+Petras premiered her second extended play Turn Off the Light, Vol. 1 on 1 October 2018, charting on the US Independent and Heatseekers Albums charts.